KiltedCode/khandaria-campaign/sessions/2019/2019-12-05-showdown-at-the-silk-road-corral.md

 # December 5, 2019 - Showdown at the Slik Road Corral

 Didn't see the guy who ran ahead to warn them
-Two up front, one leader of `Belsarin`'s old gang `Craddock Blackbeard`
+Two up front, one leader of `Belsaran`'s old gang `Craddock Blackbeard`
 `Lonny` (rogue), `Oaf` (fighter), magician, cleric (robes of Sarenrae)
 3 more thugs, then 4 women with knives at throat
 archers are up on the buildings